CenterForSpatialResearch/mapping_for_the_urban_humanities/markdown_how_to.md

 **bold**
 *italics*

 Formulas can be highlighted with `backticks`.

 Include hyperlinks like [this](https://data.cityofnewyork.us)

+For images:
-For images use this syntax to embed it where you want to in the document:
+1. use this syntax to embed it where you want to in the document:
 ![description of image one]

-At the bottom of the document make a running list formatted as follows:
+2. At the bottom of the document make a running list formatted as follows:
 [description of image one]: Images/2019/image_file_name.png

-Then place the image in the Images/2019 folder of the gihub repository
+3. Then place the image in the Images/2019 folder of the gihub repository

 Screenshots/images should follow this naming convention: `tutorial_name_01.png`